mattdesl/garnish/README.md

   - the order is as follows: `debug`, `info`, `warn`, `error`
 - `name` (String)
   - the default name for your logger; a message's `name` field will not be printed when it matches this default name, to reduce redundant/obvious information in the logs.
+- `showData` (Boolean)
+  - should fields that are not specifically handled be printed at the end of the line.
+Defaults to `false`.

 ## format